beta-effect/juxta.jl/README.md

 Attributes  : Dict{Any,Any}()
 ```

-All of the above operations can be combined using Julia's piping functionality.
+All of the above operations can be combined using Julia's piping functionality:
 ```julia-repl
 julia> ja = juxta.JuxtArray(randn(5,10,1), ["x","y","za"],
                      Dict("x"=>collect(1:5),"y"=>collect(1:10) .* 2,"za"=>[2]))